StackStorm/st2-packages/README.md

  - **Package installation phase**.
 Built packages are transferred on to a remote test node.
  - **Integration tests phase**.
 Integration suite is run on a special worker node, but checks happen on a remote test node.

-The second and the third phases have multi-node support which makes it possible to build once packages say it for debian system and then repeat phases *2, 3* on different nodes such can be ubuntu trusty, debian jessie, debian wheezy.
+The second and the third phases have multi-node support which makes it possible to run build packages phase once.
+Say it we build packages for debian family systems and then phases *2, 3* can be repeated on different nodes such as ubuntu trusty, debian jessie, debian wheezy etc.

-Suite can be run operate locally using docker-compose or can be enrolled in a drone environment for real CI operation.
+Suite can be run locally using docker-compose or it can be enrolled in a [Drone CI](https://drone.io/) environment to operate in real CI scenarios.

 ## Metadata and configuration

-We can provide several options to configure our suite, let's take a look at docker-compose yaml data:
+We can provide several options to configure our suite, let's take a look at `docker-compose.yml` file:

 ```yaml
 ubuntu: